-2.22 Specifying Virtual Processor Count for a Node
+2.5.2 Specifying Virtual Processor Count for a Node

 By default each node has one virtual processor.
 Increase the number using the np attribute in the nodes file.
-The value of np can be equal to the number of physical cores on the node or it can be set to a value which represents available "execution slots" for the node.
+The value of np can be equal to the number of physical cores on the node or it can be set to a value that represents available 'execution slots' for the node.
 The value used is determined by the administrator based on hardware, system, and site criteria.